kitahara-saneyuki/osm_parser/docs/en-US/osm.md

 SQL databases are the center of Internet applications, and optimizing the performance of database query in both time (query performance) and space (scalability) dimensions are most of our development.
 NoSQL databases can handle the applications that cannot be optimized with traditional SQL databases.
-The simplest (yet most complex) use case is 12306.
+The simplest (yet most complex) use case is Amazon.

 ### B+ tree index and its applications